mnaberez/supervisor_cache/README.txt

 Overview

-  Supervisor provides the "identification" configuration parameter that can be returned by a Supervisor instance using supervisor.getIndentification().
+  Supervisor provides the "identification" configuration parameter that can be returned by a Supervisor instance using supervisor.getIdentification().
   This value cannot be modified at runtime.

   Occasionally, it is useful to be able to store similar kinds of marker